December 19, 2019

 Are earwigs dangerous?

 Despite what you might have heard about earwigs, they aren’t actually harmful to your health or your property.
 There is an old wives' tale that earwigs will climb into your ears and lay their eggs in your brain, which is where their name is believed to come from.
-This belief is a myth that has been spread around for decades.
-But, in reality, these small insects don’t bite, sting, or spread diseases.
-Instead, earwigs are considered nuisance pests.
-But just because they can’t hurt you doesn’t mean you want them in your Tyler home.
+This belief is a myth that has been spread around for decades but, in reality, these small insects don’t bite, sting, or spread diseases.
+Instead, earwigs are considered nuisance pests; however, just because they can’t hurt you doesn’t mean you want them in your Tyler home.

 How do earwigs get inside?